-- Manual tasks, such as pulling and setting up power cables between poles or buildings
+Manual tasks include pulling and setting up power cables between poles or buildings.

-- Clerical tasks, such as writing up necessary installation or repair reports
+Clerical duties, such as writing up necessary installation or repair reports.

 How Do You Become a Lineman?

 According to the Bureau of Labor Statistics, job growth for linemen is projected to increase by 11%from 2014-2024.
 With the continued growth of new housing communities and business developments and expanding cities and suburban areas, linemen will be needed to install and maintain power lines.
 The retirement of older linemen will also provide opportunities.
 Of course, any decrease in new construction would negatively impact this potential growth rate.

 To become a lineman, you’ll need to:

 Most employers require a minimum of a high school diploma or GED certificate.
 If you can, demonstrate an interest or skill in algebra and trigonometry since that knowledge will come in helpful during on-site surveying and line installation.

 Find a two-year program in tele communications, electronics or electricity:

 Look for community colleges and trade schools that offer practical courses or one- or two-year programs.
 Most programs offer classes in telecommunications, electronics, electricity, fiber optics, microwave transmissions or hands-on fieldwork.
 A two-year degree in electronics or electrical contracting can be helpful but is not required.

 Apply for an apprenticeship or practical program: